-References: X.Mckeley.
-William J. Sproule Seth B. Young, 2010 related to airport deign, runway characteristics and configuration, taxiway and taxi lanes and aprons, Necessity of railways, and classification of railway and system of rail ways.
+References: X.Mckeley.William J. Sproule Seth B. Young, 2010

 This course is designed for civil engineering students in their fourth year.
-The course

-Course intends to introduce the nature of civil aviation and airports, Aircraft characteristics
+The course intends to introduce the nature of civil aviation and airports, Aircraft characteristics related to airport deign, runway characteristics and configuration, taxiway and taxi